5 Best Coffee To Try

 According to legend, an ancient goat herder named Kaldi discovered Coffee in present-day Ethiopia after witnessing his animals grazing on the berries of an unknown plant.
 Intrigued, Kaldi decided to try the berries for himself, eventually experiencing a boost to his energy.
 He travelled soon after to the local monastery to present his findings.

 Why must you try this?
-Mocha Coffee honours all Coffees everywhere.
+Mocha Coffee honours all Coffee lovers everywhere.
 Ethiopia is where it all began, and it is precisely where you should begin today through this wonderfully bold and flavoursome brew.

 Mocha Coffee is a Single Origin Bean, meaning quite literally that its origins are traceable to one location and one location only.
 For Connoisseurs, Single Origins are far superior to Coffee Blends.
 This particular Single Origin is medium-roasted to perfection, boasting smooth yet strong gamey notes.